-As required by Executive Order 01.01.2006.03 B(6), this report fulfills the requirement that the "Governor's Office for Children shall report to the Governor annually on the status of children in Maryland and the efforts to meet the policy goals of the State for services to children and families."
+Executive Order 01.01.2020.01 VI E requires the Governor's Office of Crime Prevention, Youth, and Victim Services (Office) - previously known as the Governor's Office of Crime Control and Prevention1 - Children and Youth Division to report to the Governor each year as it relates to the status of children in Maryland and the efforts to meet the policy goals of the State for services to children and families.

-This Maryland Results for Child Well-Being 2014-2019 (Report), provides an update on the longest continuously reported set of Statewide results and indicators for children and families in the nation.
-Since 2001, these measures of well-being have guided the Children's Cabinet's efforts as we have charted progress, studied trends over time, evaluated data, set priorities, and developed and supported effective and evidence-based programs to meet the demonstrated needs of Maryland's children, youth, and families.
+Pursuant to this charge, this Maryland's Results for Child Well-Being 2020 Annual Report (Report) provides an update on the longest continuously reported set of Statewide Results and Indicators for children and families in the nation.
+Since 2001, these measures of well-being have guided the Children's Cabinet's efforts as they have charted progress, studied trends over time, evaluated data, set priorities, and developed and supported effective and evidence-based programs to meet the demonstrated needs of Maryland's children, youth, and families.

-Thanks to contributions from all of the State's child-serving agencies, this report allows the Governor's Office of Crime Prevention, Youth and Victim Services, which now includes the former Governor's Office for Children (Office) and the Children's Cabinet, to evaluate our efforts to improve the well-being of Maryland's children.
+Thanks to contributions from all of the State's child-serving agencies, this Report allows the Office and the Children's Cabinet to evaluate efforts to improve the well-being of Maryland's children.